Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields

-In Theorem 1.2A we described the limit of $A_N^{-1}\sum_{p\in B_N} H(X_1(p),\dots,X_d(p))$ if the expansion of the functions $H(x_1,\dots,x_d)$ is a linear combination of products of Hermite polynomials with different arguments, and all these products are polynomials of order~$k$.
-The next Theorem~1.2B which is the multivariate version of Theorem~8.2$'$ in~\cite{3} states that a result similar to Theorem~1.2A holds if the expansion of the function $H(x_1,\dots,x_d)$ is the linear combination of products of Hermite polynomials, but some of these products may be polynomials of order higher than $k$.
+In Theorem~3.2 the limit of $A_N^{-1}\sum_{p\in B_N} H(X_1(p),\dots,X_d(p))$ is described if the expansion of the function $H(x_1,\dots,x_d)$ is a linear combination of products of Hermite polynomials with different arguments, and all these products are polynomials of order~$k$.
+The next Theorem~3.3 which is the multivariate version of Theorem~8.2$'$ in~\cite{9} states that a similar result holds if the function $H(x_1,\dots,x_d)$ is the linear combination of products of Hermite polynomials, but some of these products may be polynomials of order higher than $k$.